cybernova/SDRecord/README.md

 * GNU/Linux

-If you have successfully tested this script on others systems or platforms please let me know.
+If you have successfully tested this software on others systems or platforms please let me know.

 License and Donations
 -------